jamesprior/mastodon_docker_swarm/README.md

     tootsuite/mastodon:v2.4.4 \
     rails db:setup

-Once asset compliation has completed restart the web services.
+Once asset compliation has completed restart the web service AND the sidekiq service.
 You can use portainer or run

     docker service scale mastodon_web=0
+    docker service scale mastodon_sidekiq=0
     docker service scale mastodon_web=2

-to force a restart
+    docker service scale mastodon_sidekiq=1

+to force a restart.
+You can also use the portainer interface if you have an ssh tunnel up by visiting http://localhost:9000/#/services, checking off the two services, and restarting them.

+# Troubleshotting

+Someimes docker fails to start containers.
+Try `sudo service docker restart` on the machine with the issues